 Who among us would not like to be happier?
 The quest for happiness is arguably the defining quality of the human condition.
 And so Positive Psychology - the science of happiness - is one of the key guiding principles of Horizons Life Coaching.

 Positive Psychology and the science of happiness is big news.
 Inspired by American psychologist Martin Seligman, there has been a tidal wave of research into happiness in recent years.
 This has led to a substantial body of new scientific evidence about what makes us truly happy.
 Why is this needed?
 There are two main reasons:

 The result of these two factors is that as economist Richard Layard has pointed out “Today most of us are richer, healthier and have better homes, cars, food and holidays than ever before.
 But yet we are no happier than we were 50 years ago”.

-The science of happiness is starting to provide us the reasons why this should be the case; and is giving us much clearer guidance than we have had before about what does actually make us happy.
+Positive Psychology is starting to provide us the reasons why this should be the case; and is giving us much clearer guidance than we have had before about what does actually make us happy.
 So we now have considerable evidence that beyond certain (fairly low) levels, acquiring more wealth and possessions does not tend to increase our overall long-term happiness.
 However, we can all improve our levels of happiness by, for example:

-You might also want to visit the Action for Happiness website to further explore more ways to be happier.
+You might also want to visit the external Action for Happiness website to further explore more ways to be happier.